WomenInTechCincinnati/git-real/WomenWhoCode.md

 organization while you learn some real-world git skills.
 Get ready to push it (or `git push origin $(current_branch)` to be more accurate)!

+We met this morning across the street from Findlay Market and had some tasty snacks.

 ![push-it](http://i1.wp.com/blog.kodable.com/wp-content/uploads/2015/02/salt-n-pepa-push-it-commercial.gif?resize=581%2C359)

 ### Overview Women Who Code (WWCode) is a global non-profit organization which